GSCloud/docker_wordpress/README.md

-# WP in Docker and MariaDB v1.8 2024-11-18
+# WP in Docker v1.9 2024-11-21

 ## WP is an open source web content management system

 Run WP, MariaDB and phpMyAdmin (optional) as Docker containers using only: **Makefile**, **.env** and **docker-compose.yml**.

-Alternative docker-compose examples and other demo files enclosed.
+Alternative docker-compose examples and other demo files are enclosed.

 ## Extras

-- can run `cmd_extras.sh` after the installation inside the WP container (adding extra modules?)
+- can run `cmd_extras.sh` after the installation inside the container (adding extra modules?)
 - can run `install_extras.sh` after the installation outside (starting daemons?)
 - available **temporary static web** (optional) containers during *suspend*, *backup* and *restore* operations (for users or monitoring services)
 - available **wp** binary with **shell completion**, **bash aliases** and some *PHP ini setup*